Tuenq/SIT213/README.md

 At the root of the project, use the following command:

     $ ./simulateur

+> If you want the list of usage, simply run `$ ./simulateur -h`

-> If you want to use argument, simply add them after `simulateur`.
+> If you want to use arguments, simply add them after `simulateur`.
 > For example : `$ ./simulateur -s -mess 01010011`

 ## Project continuous test management